 Finishing the First Nine New

 Another fun hole was the ninth, and not because it was our only birdie of the day.
 A longish 392-yard par 4 requires a little bend right off the tee.
 Finally, a hole that suited my swing of the day!
 But, wouldn’t it be inevitable that I finally hit my driver straight?!
 I found the far-left corner of the fairway of the dogleg.
-But with no trouble on that side of the fairway, and one of those beautiful trees guarding the right side, the tee shot ended up being in good position.
+However, with no trouble on that side of the fairway and one of those beautiful trees guarding the right side, the tee shot ended up being in a good position.
 Menekse found the middle of the fairway and enjoyed a leisurely walk straight to the green with her caddy.

-With the pin up front, I hit eight iron thinking that the middle of the green was the smarter play.
+With the pin up front, I hit eight-iron thinking that the middle of the green was the smarter play.
 I must have caught it strong though and watched it fly to the back of the green.
 Faced with a long downhill putt of about 40 feet, I looked at it quickly, and wouldn’t you know, it dropped in for our only birdie of the day.

-After thanking the Course Superintendent again for his time, we waved goodbye to the Club, and walked across the street to the hospital where we made it to Menekse’s doctor’s appointment on time.
+After thanking the Course Superintendent again for his time, we waved goodbye to the Club and walked across the street to the hospital where we made it to Menekse’s doctor’s appointment on time.
 All while carrying our golf clubs!